Oracle Corporation (NYSE:ORCL): At >US$650bn, its double IBM and quadruple Adobe! All because investors like its AI potential

 Oracle Corporation (NYSE:OCL) is one of the world’s largest software companies.
-Capped at $340.1bn, it is not one of the Magnificant Seven stocks, but is nearly 50% more valuable than Adobe (NYSE:ADBE) and more than double IBM (NYSE:IBM).
+Capped at $680bn (a figure 70% higher than 12 months ago, it is not one of the Magnificant Seven stocks, but far higher than peers Adobe (NYSE:ADBE) and IBM (NYSE:IBM) which are US$153bn and $262bn respectively.
 While the latter two companies would be household names, Oracle may not be.
 Nonetheless, Oracle has gained over 140% in the last 5 years, well ahead of Adobe and IBM shares.
 And so we thought we’d look into the company.

 Introduction to Oracle Corporation (NYSE:ORCL)